-get (+ Stream , - Char ) Read the next non-blank character from Stream . peek_byte(-Byte)[ISO]Reads the next input byte like get_byte/1, but does not remove it from the input stream. peek_byte(+Stream, -Byte)[ISO]Reads the next input byte like get_byte/2, but does not remove it from the stream. peek_code(-Code)[ISO]Reads the next input code like get_code/1, but does not remove it from the input stream. peek_code(+Stream, -Code)[ISO]Reads the next input code like get_code/2, but does not remove it from the stream. peek_char(-Char)[ISO]Reads the next input character like get_char/1, but does not remove it from the input stream. peek_char(+Stream, -Char)[ISO]Reads the next input character like get_char/2, but does not remove it from the stream. skip(+Code) Read the input until Char or the end of the file is encountered.
-A subsequent call to get_code/1 will read the first character after Code. skip(+Stream, +Code) Skip input (as skip/1) on Stream. get_single_char (- Code ) Get a single character from input stream 'user' (regardless of the current input stream).
-Unlike $get\code/1$ this predicate does not wait for a return.
+get(+Stream, -Char)

+Read the next non-blank character from Stream.

+peek\byte(-Byte)

+Reads the next input byte like get\byte/1, but does not remove it from the input stream.

+peek\byte(+Stream, -Byte)

+Reads the next input byte like get\byte/2, but does not remove it from the stream.

+peek\code(-Code)

+Reads the next input code like get\code/1, but does not remove it from the input stream.

+peek\code(+Stream, -Code)

+Reads the next input code like get\code/2, but does not remove it from the stream.

+peek\char(-Char)

+Reads the next input character like get\char/1, but does not remove it from the input stream.

+peek\char(+Stream, -Char)

+Reads the next input character like get\char/2, but does not remove it from the stream.

+skip(+Code)

+Read the input until Char or the end of the file is encountered.
+A subsequent call to get\code/1 will read the first character after Code.

+skip(+Stream, +Code)

+Skip input (as skip/1) on Stream.

+get\single\char(-Code)

+Get a single character from input stream 'user' (regardless of the current input stream).
+Unlike get\code/1 this predicate does not wait for a return.
 The character is not echoed to the user's terminal.
-This predicate is meant for keyboard menu selection etc. If SWI-Prolog was started with the $-tty$ option this predicate reads an entire line of input and returns the first non-blank character on this line, or the character code of the newline (10) if the entire line consisted of blank characters. at_end_of_stream [ISO] Succeeds after the last character of the current input stream has been read.
-Also succeeds if there is no valid current input stream. at_end_of_stream(+Stream)[ISO]Succeeds after the last character of the named stream is read, or Stream is not a valid input stream.
-The end-of-stream test is only available on buffered input stream (unbuffered input streams are rarely used, see open/4). copy_stream_data (+ StreamIn , + StreamOut , + Len ) Copy Len codes from stream StreamIn to StreamOut .
-Note that the copy is done using the copy\stream\data(+StreamIn, +StreamOut)
+This predicate is meant for keyboard menu selection etc. If SWI-Prolog was started with the -tty option this predicate reads an entire line of input and returns the first non-blank character on this line, or the character code of the newline (10) if the entire line consisted of blank characters.

+at\end\of\stream [ISO]

+Succeeds after the last character of the current input stream has been read.
+Also succeeds if there is no valid current input stream.

+at\end\of\stream(+Stream)

+Succeeds after the last character of the named stream is read, or Stream is not a valid input stream.
+The end-of-stream test is only available on buffered input stream (unbuffered input streams are rarely used, see open/4).

+copy\stream\data(+StreamIn, +StreamOut, +Len)